 Kodanad View Point

 St. Catherine’s Falls: It is 8 km from kotagiri on the Mettupalyam road branching off at Aravenu.
-This double-cascaded Falls is the second highest in the district(250 ft) and it waters from the upper stream of the kallar river crossed by the invisible Mettupalyam-Ooty road beyond the mountains in the south-west.

 It is named after the wife of M.D.
 Cockburn, the pioneer-planter of Kotagiri.
 The native name of the Falls is GEddhehaada Halla meaning “Foothills Dale River”.